 Seeing the lavender in bloom was the impetus for our trip to Provence in July.
 After much research, I discovered the best spot is just outside of Gordes at the Abbey Notre Dame de Senanque.
 We decided to take a train from Toulouse to Arles, but it’d be nearly impossible to explore this area via public transportation.
-As such, Alice and I started day 2 of our Provence trip with a walk to the car rental agency, where we picked up our ride.
+As such, Alice and I started day two of our Provence trip with a walk to the car rental agency, where we picked up our ride.

 It should be noted that I was listed as the primary driver for this trip.
-It should also be noted that until this day, the last time I had driven a car was at least 2 years in the past (and really I hadn’t been a daily driver since March of 2012).
+It should also be noted that until this day, the last time I had driven a car was at least two years in the past (and really I hadn’t been a daily driver since March of 2012).
 I wouldn’t say I was nervous (it’s like riding a bike), but I could understand if Alice was a little nervous, though she didn’t let on and served as quite the navigator throughout our trip.
 A superior navigator is key when driving in a foreign country, as you really do need someone else helping you with the roads, spotting parking, and serving as your second eyes with those blind spots.

 Speaking of blind spots, I had reserved a car with an automatic transmission (to my mother’s chagrin, I never really took to driving a manual transmission) for this trip.
 Our friendly clerk set us up with a Toyota C-HR, which she said was “extremely popular” and continued to say why, “I think it’s because of the interesting shape.”
 Maybe.
 The clerk was incredibly friendly, but this car was not popular because of its shape, but for the automatic transmission.
 I can now say after driving this car for three full days, it might have the largest blind spot of any car I’ve ever driven – it’s a total marvel we didn’t get into an accident (though, we did almost witness our twin car get into an accident as a result of said blind spot).
 In sum, not sure I’d recommend this model.